 If you’re willing to spend a bit of extra money, then we suggest buying a modern mesh router kit.
 These systems boost the Wi-Fi signal to every corner of your home, ensuring that your bedroom gets just as good a signal as your living room.
 Units like the Google Nest Router or the Amazon eero Pro are perfect for anyone who wants a premium mesh Wi-Fi experience, while budget offerings from TP-Link and Tenda may be more within the average person’s reach (but offer slightly less detailed network controls).

-TP-Link AC1750 Smart WiFi Router (Archer A7) - Dual Band Gigabit Wireless Internet Router for Home, Works with Alexa, VPN Server, Parental Control and QoS
+TP-Link AC1750 Smart WiFi Router (Archer A7) -Dual Band Gigabit Wireless Internet Router for Home, Works with Alexa, VPN Server, Parental Control, QoS

 TP-Link's AC1750 smart router works at speeds up to 1,750 Mbps, have a 2,500 square foot range, works with Alexa and IFTTT, and is compatible with Wi-Fi extenders.